adioshun/gitBook_DeepDrive/paper2017-vanet-3d.md

 ## RELATED WORK

-One approach to understand the scene around vehicles issemantic segmentation that labels each pixel in an image withthe category of the belonging objects.
+One approach to understand the scene around vehicles is semantic segmentation that labels each pixel in an image withthe category of the belonging objects.

 Labeling each pixel ofthe scene independently from its surrounding pixels is a veryhard task to achieve.